Legend of the Three Caballeros: Episodes

+Production

+According to Francisco Angones, co-executive producer on the 2017 DuckTales reboot, the series was completed before DuckTales began production.
+However, the series was not released until 2018, one year after DuckTales premiered.

 Release

 The series was first released on the DisneyLife app in the Philippines on June 9, 2018, and premiered on Disney Channel in Southeast Asia on January 1, 2019.

 In the United States, the series was released as part of Disney+'s launch on November 12, 2019.
 The series made its U.S. television premiere on August 7, 2021, on Disney XD.